mtovmassian/confeez/README.md

-Configure at ease.
+# Configure at ease

-Bash scripts and aliases to make Linux system administration easier.
+Configuration files, scripts and aliases to make Linux system administration easier.